 Accident Report: Lake Washington Boulevard Car Accident

 According to Washington state law provides drivers have the duty to avoid a collision with drivers in other lanes.
-ADP did nothing to contribute to the cause of the crash and could do nothing to avoid the collision.
-SC was clearly negligent when she slammed into ADP’s vehicle.
-This car crash was fairly significant and caused substantial damage to ADP’s vehicle.
-Her vehicle was declared a total loss.
-ADP suffered personal injuries as a result of the collision.
+Our client did nothing to contribute to the cause of the crash and could do nothing to avoid the collision.
+SC was clearly negligent when she slammed into A.P.'s vehicle.
+This car crash was fairly significant and caused substantial damage to our client's vehicle.
+Her vehicle was declared a total loss, and she suffered personal injuries as a result of the collision.

 1) Contusion on left arm.

 3) Lumbar nerve entrapment post motor vehicle collision.

 5) Lumbar mofascial pain post motor vehicle collision.

 A.P. is 32 years old.
 She lives with her husband and their daughter in Redmond, Washington.
 She works four days per week as a waitress in Kirkland, Washington.
 When she is not working she spends as much time as possible with her daughter.
 On sunny days, they enjoy taking walks in the park together.